ThiThuGiangLuu/ACS-adoption-decision-pathway/README.md

 `Diffusion.R` contains our full code to run the testing procedure

 ### The survey tool
-`Survey Tool - Final-EN.docx` contains survey questionnaire used for farmer survey.
+`Questionaire.docx` contains survey questionnaire used for farmer survey.

 ### The Figure and table folder
 `Figures-tables` folder contains all figures used in the manuscript